-Choose from over 600 styles: Selecting the right style of medical bracelet for the right occasion makes sense.
+Choose from many styles: Selecting the right style of medical bracelet for the right occasion makes sense.
 Nothing is more frustrating when limited to a handful of medical bracelet styles—especially for formal affairs.
-See 600 styles
+See fashionable styles

 Choose the right material: Stainless steel WaterWear Bracelets® for all-around wear in water and more rugged conditions.
 Gold and silver WaterWear Bracelets® for moderate conditions where corrosive chemicals are not present.
 And, fashion beaded bracelets for when special high fashion styling is desired—and where WaterWear Bracelets® are not required.

-Choose memory impaired when your loved ones require our exclusive "unremovable" ALZ-Design to prevent unwanted removal that requires 2-hands to open.
+Choose memory impaired or Autism when your loved ones require our exclusive "unremovable" ALZ or AUT Design Clasp to prevent unwanted removal that requires 2-hands to open.
 See ALZ or Autism

 Choose limited budget bracelets when cost is the overriding factor due to fixed income, but you still want high quality.
 See Budget Sets

 Choose the fastest way to keep you safe when every second counts.
 Paramedics look to your wrists first.
 Second they look around your neck.
 Third they look to your ankles.